 These miniature rivers circulate water and dissolved nutrients used by the mosses.
-As mosses are also hyperaccumulators the mosses cleanse the microplastics from the water as well as other industrial-strength toxins potentially leaking into the water.
+As mosses are also hyperaccumulators, the mosses cleanse the microplastics from the water and other industrial-strength toxins potentially leaking into the water.

-The placement of the cow bone in the image above is a reference to the notion that all of these things, the metals the industrial chemicals, etc are part and parcel of what is flowing through us.
+The placement of the cow bone in the image above refers to the notion that all of these things, the metals, the industrial chemicals, etc., are part and parcel of what is flowing through us.
 It is now well-established science that microplastics enter all our bodies at the cellular level.

-The PET plastic in this work melted and shaped with a heat gun appears as glass at first sight though has none of the preciousness or weighty aspects of glass, though all of the clarity.
+The PET plastic in this work melted and shaped with a heat gun appears as glass at first sight, though it has none of the preciousness or weighty aspects of glass, though all of the clarity.

 There is so much to love about mosses.
-The way, rain, and water cling to the deep green strands while holding moisture close to the surface of the stones.
-The mats of moss collect dust, nutrients, and debris as they grow, shrink, decompose and form a rich hummus.
+The rain and water cling to the deep green strands while holding moisture close to the surface of the stones.
+The moss mats collect dust, nutrients, and debris as they grow, shrink, decompose, and form rich hummus.

-That mosses can also be a host to so many other living things makes them a living foundation with soil as a battery.
+Mosses can also be a host to many other living things, making them a living foundation with soil as a battery.

-Moss has no vasculature like normal leaves, but rather absorbs water through the cell walls of their leaves, while wicking moisture throughout their mats with the water’s surface tension physics allowing them to soak their filamentous shapes.
+Moss has no vasculature like regular leaves but rather absorbs water through the cell walls of their leaves while wicking moisture throughout their mats with the water’s surface tension physics allowing them to soak their filamentous shapes.

-I am excited with the lichen and its relation to the mosses in this work as well as the filtration capabilities of the lucky bamboo.
+I am excited about the lichen and its relation to the mosses in this work as well as the filtration capabilities of the lucky bamboo.

-Micrograph of epiphyte reveals the trichomes evolved to collect moisture from the air.
+A micrograph of the epiphyte reveals the trichomes evolved to collect moisture from the air.

-Some of the gardens have miniature logs with sustanence in rotting bark and logs being also absorbed over time by the moss.
+Some of the gardens have miniature logs with sustenance in rotting bark and logs being also absorbed over time by the moss.